What is Bird Flu?

 • Also, as a general rule, do not go to public places if you feel ill.

-• Avoid contact with dead birds, birds that are ill and birds in the wild.
-Contact local authorities if you see birds that are dead or ill.
+• Avoid contact with dead birds, birds that are ill, and birds in the wild.
+Contact local authorities if you see dead or sick birds.